Finite convergence of the Moment-SOS hierarchy under hidden convexity: Conclusion

 \section{Conclusion}

-We have shown that for a class of POPs with some hidden convexity, the Moment-SOS hierarchy has finite convergence with a guarantee to provide a global minimizer.
-Importantly, while the feasible set $\om$ is identified as convex (because its defining polynomials are SOS-concave), the objective $f$ is not assumed to be convex on $\R^d$, but SOS-convex on $\om$, without the knowledge of this SOS-convexity being explicit.
-As this hidden convexity is hard to check, any minimizer on $\om$ (even global) provided by a (local) algorithm is lacking a guarantee to be a global minimizer.
+\srecko{We have proved finite convergence of the standard Moment--SOS hierarchy for polynomial optimization problems whose constraints are SOS-concave and whose objective admits a \textit{hidden} Hessian quadratic-module certificate on the feasible set.
+The objective need not be convex on the ambient space.
+The proof applies to SOS-concave constraints of arbitrary degree and gives the explicit exactness order.} \\ As this hidden convexity is hard to check, any minimizer on $\om$ (even global) provided by a local algorithm is lacking a guarantee to be a global minimizer.
 Our results complement existing work on convex POPs and highlight a remarkable aspect of the Moment–SOS hierarchy: it can blindly adapt to convex structure in the instance at hand, even when this structure is neither known nor identified in advance.
-Future work could investigate whether this phenomenon persists for structured variants of the Moment-SOS hierarchy designed to exploit structural properties of considered problems, such as symmetries or different sparsity types.
+Future work could investigate whether this phenomenon persists for structured variants of the Moment--SOS hierarchy designed to exploit structural properties of considered problems, such as symmetries or different sparsity types.